ehogan/weather/shipping-forecast.md

 New high expected Dover 1028 by 0600 tomorrow.
-Low Trafalgar 1013 losing its identity
+Low Trafalgar 1013 losing its identity.